Ethanqg0/Byte-Blogger/README.md

     Not done

     Introduced versioning in API routes with version numbers to ensure that future upgraded versions in dependencies will not conflict with API

+# Attaching indexes
+    Attaching indexes to the database to increase queries